-The former Arsenals of Marseille occupied an area between Rue Breteuil, Quai des Belges, Quai de Rive-Neuve and Rue Fort Notre-Dame.
-The history of the Arsenals starts under Charles VIII at the end of the 15th century and ends in the middle of the 18th century when the last galley slaves were dispersed between the prisons of Brest, La Rochelle and Toulon.
+The Arcenaulx of Marseille occupied an area between Rue Breteuil, Quai de la Fraternité, Quai de Rive-Neuve and Rue Fort Notre-Dame.
+Between the 15th and mid-18th century, galley slaves lived amongst the convicts of Brest, La Rochelle and Toulon.

 Charles VIII had six galleys armed in Marseille in 1494 then Louis XII had six new shipbuilding and repair warehouses built in 1512.
 It wasn’t until Louis XIV’s arrival in Marseille in 1660 that a Grand Arsenal des Galères was built and the city’s renewal was commissioned to Nicolas Arnoul.
 This was the most important urban planning project to take place in Provence in modern times and, for the first time in its history, the port was at the centre of the city.
 The Grand Arsenal stretched from Rue Paradis to the bottom of La Canebière where the buildings were reused and incorporated to form part of the new arsenal.